 We're already in the middle of May, which means it's definitely time to start spring cleaning if you haven't already.
 As we start to spend more time outside, and inevitably drag more dirt and bacteria back inside, it's especially important to keep your space clean and tidy.

 If you have hardwood or tiled floors, you know how difficult it can be to keep them looking spotless.
 My trusty modern yet flimsy mop recently gave out on me, so I decided it was time to go back to basics.
 I opted to try my grandma’s approach to cleaning floors: a good old-fashioned mop and bucket combo.

 I ordered the bestselling mop on Amazon — the O-Cedar Mop and Bucket Floor Cleaning System.
 It has more than 10,000 verified five-star reviews and a 4.7-star rating.

 At $30 for the entire O-Cedar system — collapsible mop handle, machine-washable reusable cloth head and bucket with pedal-activated spin technology — I was sold.

 Assembling the mop was so simple I didn’t even need to consult the instructions that came with it.
 I simply extended the pole, which starts out about the length of two bananas, and popped on the triangle-shaped head.
 The bucket, which holds six liters of water, comes in one piece.
 All I needed to contribute was floor cleaner.

 The same week the mop came, my 10-year-old neighbors were doing odd jobs to raise money.
 So, I hired them to mop my laminate floors, which my 150-pound Leonberger had decided to paint with his muddy paw prints.
 This mop tackled the dirt with ease.

 At just over 5 pounds, the mop is light enough that the girls had no trouble pushing it around.
-The “telescoping pole” is adjustable so they could get it to a comfortable height.
+The “telescoping pole” is adjustable, so they could easily get it to a comfortable height.